 We believe that the cost required may be a disproportionate burden within the meaning of the accessibility regulations.
 There are more than 3,400 PDFs and other documents on the site and they would all need to be checked to see if they meet the accessibility standards, and amended if not.
 The majority of these documents have never been viewed, therefore they are not negatively impacting users with disabilities or impairments.
-For this reason, we don’t believe the cost of time, effort and resource to fix all the documents is justified.
+For this reason, we don’t believe the cost of time, effort and resource to fix all the documents, including the default language issue outlined above, is justified.

 What we’re doing to improve accessibility

 We’re working to fix the issues outlined in The Shaw Trust accessibility report.